 Our circuit assessments include top instructors and LOTS of on-circuit time to give you the best chance of passing to get your licence.
 You will get to practice, learn and enjoy riding with 4 x 15 minute on-circuit sessions plus a 5th to practice your 'race start'!
 More than just a handful of laps!

-There will be a presentation lasting approximately 90 minutes by a top clerk of the course on the safety and organisation requirements to participate, followed by a multiple choice test.
+There will be an online presentation lasting approximately 90 minutes by a top clerk of the course from BMCRC on the safety and organisation requirements to participate, followed by a multiple choice test.
 You will be joined by fellow future racers and have the ideal environment to ask further questions and talk things through.
-We are currently restricted to a live online presentation by Zoom in the week leading up to the ridden test date booked.
+This will be in the form of a live online presentation by Zoom in the week leading up to the ridden test date booked.
 A link for this will be emailed closer to the test date by the BMCRC.